AtticusDotOne/Documentation/glossary.md

 1. (legal) (noun) A person that has been found by a court to be guilty of a crime.
 1. (legal) (adj.)
 That is tantamount to a crime.

+**Cross-examination**

+1. (legal) Procedure by which the opposing counsel examines a matter; with the general aim to refute or weaken a claim.

 **Cryptocurrency**